gabem26/IT_Homelabs/Active_Directory/DHCPServerConfig/README.md

 - Options: Gateway 192.168.56.1 \| DNS 192.168.56.10 \| Domain LAB.local
 - Lease Duration: 8 hours (matches a standard workday)

 **Note:** In a prod env, the Users LAN, Corporate Voice, and Guest Wi-Fi scopes would receive relayed DHCP requests via `ip helper-address` configured on Layer 3 switches or routers at each subnet boundary.
-Also the goal with lease durations in this case is to tailor per subnet to reflect device behavior and optimize IP address utlilization.
+Moreover, the goal with lease durations in this case is to tailor per subnet to reflect device behavior and optimize IP address utlilization.

 ## Requirements